willhoyle/williamhoyle.ca/content/blog/2021/ideas-projects-2021.md

 ---
-title: ideas and projects in 2021
+title: Ideas and projects in 2021
 ---
-# ideas and projects in 2021
+# Ideas and projects in 2021
 [[date]]

 All ideas and projects on my mind